pssolanki111/polygon/docs/Options.rst

   # another one!
   parsed_details = parse_option_symbol_from_tda('SPY_121622C335', dict, expiry_format=str)

+**Endpoints**

+To use any of the below method, simply call it on the client you created above. so if you named your client ``client``, you'd call the methods as ``client.get_trades`` and so on.
+Async methods will need to be awaited, see :ref:`async_support_header`.

 Get Trades
 ----------

 This endpoint supports pagination.
 The library has support for pagination.
 See :ref:`pagination_header` for info and examples

-.. automethod:: polygon.options.options.OptionsClient.get_trades
+.. automethod:: polygon.options.options.SyncOptionsClient.get_trades
    :noindex:

 Get Last Trade
 --------------

-.. automethod:: polygon.options.options.OptionsClient.get_last_trade
+.. automethod:: polygon.options.options.SyncOptionsClient.get_last_trade
    :noindex:

 Get Previous Close
 ------------------

-.. automethod:: polygon.options.options.OptionsClient.get_previous_close
+.. automethod:: polygon.options.options.SyncOptionsClient.get_previous_close
    :noindex: